de86/personal-site/src/pages/nand2Tetris-week-1/index.md

 |1|1|0|0|-|
 |1|1|1|0|-|

 Looking at the table above there are 4 rows that will return a 1 (*f* column).
-I have marked those rows with a function ID that corresponds to the functions below.
+I have marked those rows with a function ID that corresponds to the functions below (Forgive the layout, these posts are written in Mardown so formatting isn't great sometimes).
 Now we can build those functions using the NOT expression where a parameters value equals 0 and just the parameter name where a parameters value equals 1.

 <br />